qianglise/openfoam/content/numerics.rst

-Until now, a semi-discretised system of equations is obtained

 Temporal schemes
 ----------------

+Now it is the time to choose a time integration scheme.
 Temporal schemes define how a field is integrated as a function of time.
-OpenFOAM includes a variety of schemes to integrate fields with respect to time:

-Time scheme properties are input in the fvSchemes file under the ddtSchemes sub-dictionary using the syntax:
+OpenFOAM includes a variety of schemes to integrate fields with respect to time.
+Time scheme properties are input in the ``fvSchemes`` file under the ``ddtSchemes`` sub-dictionary using the syntax:

 .. tabs::